SapienzaNLP/relik/README.md

 pl_model.relik_reader_core_model.save_pretrained(experiment_path, push_to_hub=push_to_hub, repo_id=repo_id)
 ```

-with `push_to_hub=True` the model will be pushed to the 🤗 Hugging Face Hub with `repo_id` the repository id where the model will be pushed.
+with `push_to_hub=True` the model will be pushed to the 🤗 Hugging Face Hub with `repo_id` the repository id where the model will be uploaded.

 The reader can be loaded from a repo id or a local path: